Interrupt: Terminology

 The terms interrupt, trap, exception, fault, and abort are used to distinguish types of interrupts, although "there is no clear consensus as to the exact meaning of these terms".
 The term trap may refer to any interrupt, to any software interrupt, to any synchronous software interrupt, or only to interrupts caused by instructions with trap in their names.
 In some usages, the term trap refers specifically to a breakpoint intended to initiate a context switch to a monitor program or debugger.
 It may also refer to a synchronous interrupt caused by an exceptional condition (e.g., division by zero, invalid memory access, illegal opcode), although the term exception is more common for this.

 x86 divides interrupts into (hardware) interrupts and software exceptions, and identifies three types of exceptions: faults, traps, and aborts.
 (Hardware) interrupts are interrupts triggered asynchronously by an I/O device, and allow the program to be restarted with no loss of continuity.
 A fault is restartable as well but is tied to the synchronous execution of an instruction - the return address points to the faulting instruction.
 A trap is similar to a fault except that the return address points to the instruction to be executed after the trapping instruction; one prominent use is to implement system calls.
 An abort is used for severe errors, such as hardware errors and illegal values in system tables, and often does not allow a restart of the program.

 ARM uses the term exception to refer to all types of interrupts, and divides exceptions into (hardware) interrupts, aborts, reset, and exception-generating instructions.
 Aborts correspond to x86 exceptions and may be prefetch aborts (failed instruction fetches) or data aborts (failed data accesses), and may be synchronous or asynchronous.
 Asynchronous aborts may be precise or imprecise.
 MMU aborts (page faults) are synchronous.

+RISC-V uses interrupt as the overall term as well as for the external subset; internal interrupts are called exceptions.